BlockEncoding.from_lcu#

 unitarieslist[Callable]

 The number of operand quantum variables.
-The default is 1.
+The defaults to 1.

 Indicates whether the block-encoding unitary is Hermitian.
-The default is False.
+The defaults to False.
 Set to True, if all provided unitaries are Hermitian.

 Returns: